JunkangZhang/RetinalSegReg/README.md

 ## Possible issues & solutions
-We observed a drastic memory increase taken by the python process during training on a Ubuntu workstation with pytorch 0.4.0/0.4.1.
-An update to pytorch 1.1.0 solved the problem.
+We observed a drastic memory increase taken by the python process during training on a Ubuntu workstation with pytorch 0.4.0/0.4.1 & cuda 8.0.
+An update to pytorch 1.1.0 & cuda 9.0 solved the problem.

 ## Reference